saisilinus/node-express-mongoose-typescript-boilerplate/README.md

 - removes \_\_v, createdAt, updatedAt, and any schema path that has private: true
 - replaces \_id with id

+### hideToJSON

+The hideToJSON plugin applies the following changes in the toJSON transform call:

+- removes \_\_v, createdAt, updatedAt
+- replaces \_id with id
+- allows user to dynamically hide field by passing schema paths

 ### paginate

 The paginate plugin adds the `paginate` static method to the mongoose schema.